General University Requirements

 - Courses at the 500 level are for professional development and are not applicable toward any certificate, even by petition.

-- Up to one-third of the semester credits used to complete the requirements of a graduate certificate may be transferred to UAA from a regionally accredited institution.
+- Up to one-third of the semester credits used to complete the requirements of a graduate certificate may be transferred to UAA from an institutionally accredited institution.
 Acceptance of transfer credit toward program requirements is at the discretion of the individual program.

 - At least one third of the credits used to satisfy graduate certificate requirements must be UAA resident credit completed after acceptance into the program.